-webob.version, sync Remove the version number had not been kept official pkg To obtain the WebOb the version. version number, use pkg resources.get distribution('webob').version instead.
+• Remove webob.version, the version number had not been kept in sync with the official pkg version.
+To obtain the WebOb version number, use pkg_resources.get_distribution('webob'). version instead.

 - Fix a bug in EmptyResponse that prevents it from setting self.close as appropriate due to testing truthiness of object rather than if it is something other than None. - Fix a bug in SignedSerializer preventing secrets from containing higher-order characters.
 See https://github.com/Pylons/webob/issues/136 - Use the hmac.compare_digest method when available for constant-time comparisons.